Seoul off the beaten path: 10 places to skip the crowds

 Once again, this place is a bit further away from the city center than you might expect.
 However, you can easily get there by subway and bus.

-From Seoul Station, there is a direct bus that will take you straight in front of the Eunpyeong Hanok Village.
+From Seoul Station, a direct bus will take you straight in front of the Eunpyeong Hanok Village.
 Bus 701 will take you there in roughly 45 minutes.

 Seonyudo Island Park

-A beautiful park in the western part of the city, set on a small island in the middle of Han River.
-The place is worth visiting especially during spring, summer, or fall, because of its charming colors.
+It is a beautiful park in the western part of the city, set on a small island in the middle of the Han River.
+The place is worth visiting because of its charming colors, especially during springsummer, or fall.

-The place is not big, but once the blooms start you will find it hard to leave without taking millions of pictures.
-In the middle, there’s a small bamboo corner, and from its edges, you can admire the river and the city views.
+The place is not big, but once the blooms start, you will find it hard to leave without taking millions of pictures.
+In the middle, there’s a small bamboo corner; from its edges, you can admire the river and city views.

 Tucked away close to one of the entrances, you will find a small greenhouse, a piano, and a few friendly cats.

-During our walk, a lady was playing the piano, the wind was blowing gently, and the cats were playing between the colorful tulips.
+During our walk, a lady played the piano, the wind blew gently, and the cats played between the colorful tulips.

 How to get to Seonyudo Island Park

-Getting to the island is easy no matter which side of the Han River you are coming from.
+Getting to the island is accessible no matter which side of the Han River you are coming from.

-From Seoul Station, take the subway for 8 stops all the way to Seonyudo Station.
-Take line 1 for 3 stops, change to line number 9 at Noryangjin, and ride for another 5 short stops.
+From Seoul Station, take the subway for eight stops to Seonyudo Station.
+Take line 1 for three stops, change to line 9 at Noryangjin, and ride for another five short stops.

 Ihwa Mural Village (이화동벽화마을)

-Ihwa Mural Village was once a popular tourist destination, pretty much like the Gamcheon Village in Busan.
-However, the area lost part of its attraction and importance during the time we spent living in Seoul, mainly because of the lack of tourists.
+Ihwa Mural Village was once a popular tourist destination, similar to the Gamcheon Village in Busan.
+However, the area lost some attraction and importance while living in Seoul, mainly because of the lack of tourists.

-The village is only a little bit off the beaten path, only one stop away from Dongdaemun, in the Jogno-gu.
+The village is slightly off the beaten path, only one stop from Dongdaemun, in the Jogno-gu.

-Ihwa is a colorful corner of Seoul and one where you will find many pretty cafes, but also k-drama shooting locations.
-I must admit I am not a k-drama fan, but it is difficult to miss the most important spots since they are marked for tourists.
+Ihwa is a colorful corner of Seoul where you will find many pretty cafes and K-drama shooting locations.
+I am not a K-drama fan, but missing the most important spots is difficult since they are marked for tourists.

-Once again, as mentioned for other spots on this list, you should respect the resident’s peace and privacy.
-Never forget this is a neighborhood where people live their day-to-day lives.
+Once again, as mentioned for other spots on this list, you should respect the residents’ peace and privacy.
+Never forget that this is a neighborhood where people live their daily lives.

-From the top of the hill, you will see a part of the city’s old walls, and get to admire Namsan Tower and the city skyline.
+You will see part of the city’s old walls from the top of the hill and admire Namsan Tower and the city skyline.

 How to get there

-As mentioned before, getting to Ihwa Mural Village is not too difficult, especially by subway from Seoul Station.
+As mentioned, getting to Ihwa Mural Village is not too difficult, especially by subway from Seoul Station.

 Take the direct line number 4 and get off at Hyehwa Station.
 The whole ride will take less than 15 minutes.